Work · current role · 2022 – present

 Building an event-driven service

 Designed and shipped an event-driven service around consent-record changes.
-The important work was not only the handler.
-It was the contract, test coverage, deployment path, and operational behavior around it.
+The handler was the smallest visible part.
+The contract, test coverage, deployment path, and operational behavior mattered just as much.

 Raising the security floor

-Helped move a service portfolio toward stronger build maturity: dependency scanning, static analysis, credential exposure checks, infrastructure checks, and remediation of the resulting backlog.
+Helped move a service portfolio toward stronger build maturity: dependency scanning, static analysis, infrastructure checks, and remediation of the resulting backlog.
 Coordinated across teams to land changes in dependency order.

 Check tooling for on-call preparation